 The Research and Reporting Division, with input from the commercial appraisal staff, is responsible for updating and maintaining the commercial classification manual.
 This includes the periodic review of building class characteristics data that affects cost, sales and income valuation models.
 Cost-related data fields are specified and monitored in accordance with the requirements of the integrated MVP cost tables in the CAMA software.
 The division is also responsible for calibration of the cost and depreciation tables for features.
 The research staff is also responsible for monitoring and implementing new or revised appraisal methods and techniques in order to stay proficient with current appraisal technique and maintain compliance with USPAP Standard Six for mass appraisal.
-For the upcoming reappraisal cycle, this will include the implementation of new regression analysis tools that will be used for development of adjustments and other model calibration needs.
-An extensive resource library is maintained and includes commercial real estate and financial publications, published survey data, on-line appraisal data sources, appraisal educational textbooks and software, periodicals and journals, comptroller's reports and various other resources to assist the appraisal process.
+An extensive resource library and on-line repository of information is maintained and includes commercial real estate and financial publications, published survey data, on-line appraisal data sources, appraisal educational textbooks and software, periodicals and journals, comptroller's reports and various other resources to assist the appraisal process.